charleschale/powerbi-token-server/README.md

 ### WordPress-ready snippet

 The example snippet above can be saved as an HTML file for a WordPress **Custom HTML** block.
 It loads the `embed.css` stylesheet and the `embedScript.js` script and exposes the same `data-*` attributes for configuration.

+If you need to send the logged-in user's email to the token server (for example to apply row-level security) use `embedScript_v2.js` instead.
+This variant reads `window.loggedInEmail` or `data-username` from the container element and appends a `username` parameter to the token request.

 ### Testing locally